How is endometrial cancer diagnosed?

 History and physical exam

-If you have any of the symptoms of endometrial cancer described above, you should visit your doctor.
+If you have any of the symptoms of endometrial cancer (see the section “Signs and symptoms of endometrial cancer”), you should visit your doctor.
 The doctor will ask you about your symptoms, risk factors, and family medical history.
 The doctor will also perform a general physical exam and a pelvic exam.

 Seeing a specialist